 We will discuss all the funding options with you.
-Further, we can offer you an ‘after the event’ insurance policy (ATE) which protects you from losing your case.
+We may be able to offer you an ‘after the event’ insurance policy (ATE) which protects you from losing your case.
 In other words, the policy will pay for your legal costs including the costs of your medical experts, court fees, and in some instances costs incurred by the defendants.

 Yes, we are medical negligence specialists.
-Our Clinical & Medical Negligence Team ONLY does medical negligence work and nothing else.
+Our clinical and medical negligence team only carries out medical negligence work and nothing else.

-We act for those bringing claims against doctors.
-Two of our Partners are recognised by the Law Society as being specialists in their field, and both are on the Law Society’s Clinical Negligence Panel.
+We act for those bringing NHS medical negligence claims and private healthcare claims against GPs, surgeons and other healthcare professionals.
+Two of our partners are recognised by the Law Society as being specialists in their field, and both are on the Law Society’s Clinical Negligence Panel.

-We are passionate about what we do, and we are committed to ensure that we help in the maintenance of a safe and caring healthcare system.
+We are passionate about what we do, and we are committed to helping in the maintenance of a safe and caring healthcare system.